JDongian/python-jamo/README.rst

 (no U+317x, ㆀ, ㆄ, or other archaic stuff).
 Support for archaic Hangul will probably be added in the future (read: never).

-Originally designed to help students identify difficult-to-spell words containing (ㅔ,ㅐ) or (ㅗ,ㅜ), I found very little in the realm of open-source Korean language analysis python libraries.
-Thus, I decided to make this library fill the niche, in case someone may find this work useful.
+Originally designed to help students identify difficult-to-spell words containing (ㅔ,ㅐ) or (ㅗ,ㅜ), this project hopes to fill the niche of Korean phonetic and spelling analysis.

 Installation